Skip to content ↓

 The Deputy Headmaster has overall responsibility for welfare and discipline, supporting the work of the Heads of Year.

 Additional support for the pupils comes from the Special Educational Needs Co-ordinator as we seek to support those on the SEN Register.
-Outside agencies are used as necessary to help in specific areas.
+Outside agencies are used as necessary to help in specific areas

 Safeguarding

 To promote a safe environment for students, our selection and recruitment policy includes checks on staff and volunteers’ suitability, including DBS checks as recommended by Buckinghamshire County Council in accordance with current legislation.
-Please see our safeguarding policies.